 Ironically, just as soda companies were trying to expand their products into the gum industry, Wrigley’s was trying to expand its product line into the soda industry.

 The product has been discontinued for unknown reasons.
-The soda was sold worldwide and now has a petition on line of loyalists to bring it back again.
-It is rumored to be returned to markets soon.
+The soda was sold worldwide and now has a petition on line from loyalists who want to bring it back again.
+It is rumored to be returning to markets soon.

 Squeez-it was a fruit-flavored juice made by General Mills and marketed from the mid-1980s until the middle of 2001.
 The drink came in a plastic bottle that the drinker had to squeeze in order to extract the beverage from its container, hence the name.

 Each flavor had a different character designed into the plastic bottle.
 It came in multiple flavors and editions, one of which contained "color pellets" that the drinker dropped into the bottle to change the color of the Squeez-it.